macosgrove/bdd-for-acs/README.md

 ## Running Unit Tests

 * To run all tests: rspec
+* To run all tests and display results as documentation: rspec -f d -c
 * To run a specific test: rspec ./spec/tax_calculator_spec.rb:71

 ## Debugging Unit Tests